The Royals’ Five Greatest Hitters

 The quintessential icon of Kansas City baseball, Brett is best remembered outside of Missouri for two events: His pursuit of a .400 batting average in 1980 and, more embarrassingly, his enraged reaction to having a home run taken away from him during the infamous “Pine Tar Game” in 1983.

-Aside from such sensationalism, Brett is far and away the greatest hitter in Royals history, ranking 18th on the all-time list in hits (3,154) and sixth in doubles (665); he is the only player to earn batting titles in three different decades, and he entered the Hall of Fame in his first year of eligibility with an impressive 98% of the ballots listing his name.
+Aside from such sensationalism, Brett is far and away the greatest hitter in Royals history, ranking 18th on the all-time list in hits (3,154) and seventh in doubles (665); he is the only player to earn batting titles in three different decades, and he entered the Hall of Fame in his first year of eligibility with an impressive 98% of the ballots listing his name.

 With the look of an All-American with his blue eyes and sandy hair, Brett was one of four brothers to play professional baseball (Ken Brett was the only one of the other three to make it to the majors), and with his relaxed but very competitive nature carved an instant niche in the Kansas City lineup.
 In 1976, Brett was the first major leaguer to collect at least three hits in six straight games, eventually helping him to win his first batting title when he edged teammate Hal McRae on the final day of the season by a single point.
 Three years later, he became only the second player ever (after Jim Bottomley in 1928) to collect no fewer than 40 doubles, 20 triples and 20 home runs in a year.
 But all of that was prologue to what was to come in 1980, when Brett produced one of the greatest single-season performances in recent times.